shirinp/reddit-api/README.md

 I have created various layers of a the api as a folders within RedditSharp.API to keep it simple and easy to read, ideally many folders will become individual class libraries in a real life project.
 We can certainly secure our API with jWT Token auth or any other mechanism.

+I have utilized Redditsharp library for consuming Reddit posts as a stream, after studying it in details, I found that it already fulfills the needs of throttling (Reqeusts per second/ per user) requirement based of the Response headers.

 # Usage
 API Exposes below 4 endpoints:
 **1. /ReadRedditPostsAsStream**